glennhenry/cs-notes/docs/deep-learning/13-transformers/02-transformers-architecture/transformers-architecture.md

    The normalized value will be multiplied with the value vector.
 The result of it is what we call **attention weights**.
 The normalized value which represent the similarity of information is multiplied by the actual information of the token in input sequence.
 This mean we are assigning the similarity of information to each token.

    The output (called **attention layer output**) will be the sum of all attention weights and this will be done for all element in sequence.
+The properties of encoder that consider each token in sequence including the previous and subsequent token to capture the information that lies on the input is called **bi-directional**.
+In other word, it can pay attention to every token in the sequence.

    ![Self-attention matrix multiplication](./self-attention.png)
    Source : https://theaisummer.com/transformer/